MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsIPPhonePolicy.md

 PS C:\> Get-CsIPPhonePolicy
 ```

-This example returns the global IP phone policy along with all their settings..
+This example returns the global IP phone policy along with all their settings.

 ## PARAMETERS